facebookresearch/zero/README.md

 This inference demonstrates zero-shot grafting ability of our surrogate-trained vision encoders onto full-size Llama models.
 All commands can run on a single or multiple GPUs.
-The results shown are generated using a single NVIDIA RTX A5000 (23.9GB GPU memory).
+The results shown are generated using a single NVIDIA RTX A5000 with 23.9GB GPU memory and 128GB CPU memory.

 ```bash
 # llama-3.2 3B